blanfried/Baer-Blogsite/content/about/_index.md

 type : "about"
 ---

-"Currently living in New York City after having lived in the UK and France for the past six years.
-Working as a part-time bookseller and looking for work as a writer, editor, or software developer."
+"I grew up in Southern California but have spent the majority of my adult life living in France and the United Kingdom.
+These days, I live semi-nomadically but principally between California (with my family) and Wales (with my girlfriend).
+I'm building my business (Osows.com) and online presence as a writer and tutor."